open-horizon/open-horizon.github.io/docs/developing/developing.md

 * [Edge-native development best practices](best_practices.md)

-With {{site.data.keyword.ieam}}, you can optionally put service container images into the IBM private secure container registry instead of the public Docker Hub.
+With {{site.data.keyword.ieam}}, you can optionally put service container images into the IBM private secure container registry instead of the public {{site.data.keyword.docker}} Hub.
 For example, if you have a software image that includes assets that are not appropriate to include in a public registry.

 * [Using a private container registry](container_registry.md)

-You can {{site.data.keyword.ieam}} use to put your service containers into the IBM private secure container registry instead of the public Docker Hub.
+You can {{site.data.keyword.ieam}} use to put your service containers into the IBM private secure container registry instead of the public {{site.data.keyword.docker}} Hub.

 * [Development details](developing_details.md)